Background

 Models

-Homotopy coequalizers are a special case of homotopy colimits, when the indexing diagram is the walking parallel pair, consisting of a pair of parallel morphisms, i.e., two objects, 0 and 1, and exactly two nonidentity morphisms, both of the form .
+In generalization of the notion of equalizers from category theory to homotopy theory, homotopy coequalizers are the special case of homotopy colimits, where the indexing diagram is the walking parallel pair, consisting of a pair of parallel morphisms, i.e., two objects, 0 and 1, and exactly two nonidentity morphisms, both of the form .

 Homotopy coequalizers can be defined in any relative category, just like homotopy colimits, but practical computations are typically carried out in presence of additional structures such as model structures.